 Does Ncored open every PDF faster than Adobe Acrobat?

-For heavy CAD-exported PDFs (50 MB and up) the difference is large — Ncored typically opens in under a second on files where Acrobat takes 10-30 seconds.
+For heavy CAD-exported PDFs (50 MB and up) the difference is large, Ncored opens fast and stays smooth on scroll, zoom, pinch and pan on files where Acrobat takes 10-30 seconds.
 For light documents (a contract, a one-page form) both tools open instantly and Acrobat is fine.

 Why does Acrobat lag specifically on architecture and engineering drawings?

-AEC export PDFs contain unusually dense vector geometry — tens of thousands of line segments per sheet, embedded layer metadata, scale annotations, and often raster overlays.
+Architecture and engineering export PDFs contain unusually dense vector geometry, tens of thousands of line segments per sheet, embedded layer metadata, scale annotations, and often raster overlays.
 Adobe's parser was optimized for prose documents and scanned forms; the same parser is expensive on dense vector content.

 Will the workarounds inside Adobe (Protected View off, etc.) be enough for daily use?